lpsinger/userguide/procedures.rst

 ---------------------------------------------------------

 1) First `preliminary notice`_ will be sent fully autonomously (not necessary attached to localization).
 The trigger will be immediately visible under the LIGO/Virgo GW database `GraceDB`_.
-2) Second and others preliminaries: same content but does contain a localization (bayestar ?, LAL inference ? ).
+2) Second and others preliminaries: same content but does contain a localization (BAYESTAR for CBC events).

 Beware!
 Some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.